andreasgoulas/go-mcc/README.md

-# Go-MCC
+# go-mcc

 ## Introduction

-Go-MCC is an open source Minecraft classic server written in Go.
+go-mcc is an open source Minecraft classic server written in Go.
 It is fully compatible with the original client, World of Minecraft and ClassiCube.
 It supports a large subset of the Classic Protocol Extension (CPE) project.

-The core functionality of Go-MCC can be extended through the use of plugins.
+The core functionality of go-mcc can be extended through the use of plugins.
 The Core plugin provides important features typically found in Minecraft servers, such as ban lists and data persistence.
 The configuration and data are stored in an SQLite database.

-Go-MCC implements a rank-based permission system.
+go-mcc implements a rank-based permission system.
 Users can execute only those commands for which they have the required permissions, which are defined by one or more permission flags.
 The use of a command can also be explicitly allowed or denied for each rank.